Does HDD Come with SATA Cable?

 Final Words

-The short and simple answer to the question “does HDD come with SATA cables?” is a no. Unless you are very lucky, in almost all instances, the SATA cables come with the motherboard.
+The short and simple answer to the question “Does HDD come with SATA cables?” is a no. Unless you are fortunate, in almost all instances, the SATA cables come with the motherboard.

-Hence, when buying an HDD, make sure that you have a spare SATA cable lying around for connecting it to your PC and while you are at it, also make sure that you have spare SATA power connector.
+Hence, when buying an HDD, make sure that you have a spare SATA cable to connect to your PC while you are at it; also, make sure that you have an extra SATA power connector.

 Photo of author